FedHK-MVFC: Federated Heat Kernel Multi-View Clustering: Federated HK-MVFC

 \subsection{The Objective Function}

 In a federated setting with $M$ clients, we connect FedHK-MVFC and FKED before introducing the main objective function.
-The FedHK-MVFC algorithm extends the centralized HK-MVFC by distributing computation across clients while retaining heat kernel-enhanced distance properties.
-Each client $\ell$ holds local multi-view data $X_{[\ell]}$ and computes local heat-kernel coefficients $\delta_{[\ell]ij}^h$, converting Euclidean distances into geometry-aware similarities.
+The FedHK-MVFC algorithm extends the centralized HK-MVFC by distributing computation across clients while retaining the heat kernel-enhanced distance properties.
+Each client $\ell$ holds local multi-view data $X_{[\ell]}$ and computes local heat-kernel coefficients $\delta_{[\ell]ij}^h$, converting Euclidean distances into geometry-aware similarities through the lens of heat diffusion on the data manifold.

 Through the FKED, local client computations align with the federated objective.
-For client $\ell$, the local goal reflects the centralized HK-MVFC structure tailored to client-specific data, with local federated kernel distance $d_{\exp([\ell],ik,j)}^h = \text{FKED}\left( x_{[\ell]ij}^h, a_{[\ell]kj}^h \right)$ maintaining geometric properties within distributed processing.
+For client $\ell$, the local goal reflects the centralized HK-MVFC structure tailored to client-specific data, with the local federated kernel distance $d_{\exp([\ell],ik,j)}^h = \text{FKED}\left( x_{[\ell]ij}^h, a_{[\ell]kj}^h \right)$ maintaining geometric properties within distributed processing.
 This federated system combines local results for global clustering coherence without losing data locality.
 On this basis, the FedHK-MVFC objective for client $\ell$ is defined as:

 Subject to standard fuzzy clustering constraints: